monsoonmaelstrom/book2/book2.md

 “Sorry,” I wince slightly as I say it.
 “The building no longer exactly… exists.”

-“Define ‘no longer exactly exists’,” Gavin says.
+“Define ‘no longer exactly exists,’” Gavin says.

 “Went up in flames?”
 I try.